Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### Overview

-This repository contains the experimental validation details for the lumped parameter model introduced in Section 1 of the associated research paper.
+This repository contains the experimental validation details for the lumped parameter model introduced in Section 2.2 of the associated research paper.
 The validation experiments were conducted using a scaled-down multi-grounded system, as described below.

 ### Experimental Setup

 ![fig100](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation/assets/96079504/ba2851b3-8f18-4c76-a4f1-d1ad3feacb9d)

-To validate the lumped parameter model introduced in Section 1, experiments were conducted using a scaled-down multi-grounded system.
+To validate the lumped parameter model introduced in Section 2.2 of the associated research paper, experiments were conducted using a scaled-down multi-grounded system.
 The system consisted of three 1.5 m rods spaced 7.5 m apart, interconnected to a 15 m horizontal electrode.
 Each copper rod symbolized a turbine grounding, boasting a cross-sectional area of 126 mm², while the copper horizontal electrode had a cross-sectional area of 35 mm².

 The horizontal electrode was buried 0.12 m below the ground.
 Two different conditions were tested for the variable s, specifically at values 0.22 and 1.5 m.
 The radial connection between the rods and the horizontal electrode was established using an insulated wire.
 The soil had an average low-frequency resistivity of 86 Ω·m.